 A really high-quality, beautiful range cooker can rightfully take centre stage in a kitchen.
 To really show off yours, go for a contrasting colour to the rest of your kitchen.

-19. A smart window treatment to complete the look
+19. Pick a smart window treatment to complete the look

 Of course, many kitchens look just fine without any window treatments, and you may well want to make the most of a nice large window and the light it brings in.
 But what if your kitchen faces a busy road – or, conversely, a dull fence you don't fancy looking at?
 That's where a smart window treatment comes in handy.
 A blind is the most practical and elegant option for the kitchen.